UART FIFO with DMA on STM32

 are in the same place, the FIFO is empty.

-Once a byte arrives on the DMA, the DMA writes to the first location of the FIFO.
-It doesn’t know it is writing to a FIFO.
-It is acting as it does with any circular buffer implementation.
-The next byte is written to location 1
+Once a byte arrives on the DMA, it is written to the first location of the FIFO.
+The DMA does not know that it is writing to a FIFO, it is simply writing to a circular buffer in the same way that it would with any other implementation.
+The next byte is written to the second location in the FIFO, and the next byte is written to the third location, and so on.

 At this point, if the software tried to read the FIFO, it would determine that it is empty because head == tail